-The geographic areas of strength in archaeology include Canada (Ontario, the Arctic, and British Columbia), Asia, Africa, Latin America, and France.
+Archaeology - geographic areas include: Canada (Ontario, the Arctic, and British Columbia), Asia, Africa, Latin America, and France.
 Topical areas include human ecology, ethnoarchaeology, lithic analysis, archaeometry, archaeozoology, and palaeoethnobotany.

-Area strengths in social-cultural and linguistic anthropology include sub-Arctic Canada, the Caribbean, Latin America, North America, Europe, Asia, Australia and New Guinea, Africa, and the Middle East.
+Social-cultural and linguistic anthropology - geographic areas include: sub-Arctic Canada, the Caribbean, Latin America, North America, Europe, Asia, Australia and New Guinea, Africa, and the Middle East.

-Evolutionary anthropology's strengths in the department include palaeoanthropology and human evolution, primatology, forensic anthropology, molecular anthropology, human skeletal biology, historical demography, and health.
+Evolutionary anthropology - palaeoanthropology and human evolution, primatology, forensic anthropology, molecular anthropology, human skeletal biology, historical demography, and health.

-Strengths in Medical Anthropology include bio-social factors influencing human disease and nutrition, gender and sexuality, and HIV/AIDS.We invite you to explore the research interests of our graduate faculty.
+Medical Anthropology - bio-social factors influencing human disease and nutrition, gender and sexuality, and HIV/AIDS.Please explore the research interests of our graduate faculty.